Provable Traffic Rule Compliance in Safe Reinforcement Learning on the Open Sea: Rule-Compliant Maneuver Synthesis

 In the previous sections, we derived the verification of rule-compliant actions.
-By constraining the ego vessel, i.e., \ac{rl} agent, to these rule-compliant actions, we ensure by design that only safe actions are executed.
-Thus, \cref{theorem:safe_by_design_action_selection} states the solution to our problem statement.
+By constraining the \ac{rl} agent to these rule-compliant actions, we ensure by design that only safe actions are executed, and consequently only safe trajectories are performed. \cref{theorem:safe_by_design_action_selection} states the solution to our problem statement in \cref{eq:problemstatement}.

 \begin{theorem} Legal safety specified by $\left\langle \Phi, \leq \right\rangle$ can be ensured through constraining the action space of the \ac{rl} agent to $\mathcal{A}_s(\hat{\rho})$ since all actions in $\mathcal{A}_s(\hat{\rho})$ are specification-compliant actions. \end{theorem}